You are here

 of Attorneys prohibits attorneys seeking admission pro hac vice while also being admitted

 to practice in the Southern District of Florida.
+Furthermore, Rule 3 indicates that

 Can I have the same filing login for all courts I practice in?